iai-group/guidelines/github/Documentation_hosting.md

 # Hosting a versioned documentation on GitHub Pages

-This page describe how to create versioned documentation and host it on a GitHub page.
+This page describes how to create versioned documentation and host it on a GitHub page.

 The versioned documentation is built with [sphinx-multiversion](https://holzhaus.github.io/sphinx-multiversion/master/index.html).